telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 page_title: Fluent Theme
 description: Fluent Theme
 slug: common-styling-appearance-fluent-theme
-tags: fluent,theme,glyphs,fontsize,fontfamily,shadow
+tags: fluent,theme,acrylic,glyphs,fontsize,fontfamily,shadow
 published: True
 position: 6
 ---

 # Fluent Theme

-With the **R1 2018** release of the **UI for WPF** suite we have introduced the brand new **Fluent Theme**.
-It comes with built-in elements that provide interaction feedback, with easy-to-customize colors and Fluent design with beautiful and smooth transitions between the states.
+With the **R1 2018** release of the **UI for WPF** suite we have introduced the brand new **Fluent theme**.
+It comes with built-in elements that provide interaction feedback, with easy-to-customize colors and beautiful interpretation of the Fluent design system.

 The following topic explains the specifics of the theme's palette and features.